From Dr Mott's Road

 The building is now flats, but it was once the warehouse where the wool was stored and spun.

 Carding Mill Valley from Bodbury Hill

 From high up on Bodbury Hill, which was once an Ironage hillfort; you can look up Carding Mill Valley to the top of the Long Mynd.

-At the end of August the tops of the hills turn a lovely shade of purple as the heather comes into flower.
+During autumn and winter cloud often shrouds the Stretton Hills and valley adding to the drama.
+Then at the end of August the tops of the hills turn a lovely shade of purple as the heather comes into flower.

 Looking down from the Burway

 The Burway road is one of the steepest in Shropshire and with an almost vertical drop off the side of the road down into the valley, it is definitely dramatic.

 The reservoir once supplied Church Stretton with water, now disused, it is set in the hillside surrounded by trees.